avito-tech/Mixbox/README.md

 - EarlGrey (every source file contains `EarlGrey` substring somewhere).
 [License is here (Apache)](Docs/EarlGreyLicense/LICENSE), [original repo is here](https://github.com/google/EarlGrey).
 It is visibility checker, setting up accessibility, etc.
 - [AnyCodable](Frameworks/AnyCodable). `#if` clauses were added.
+- SBTUITestTunnel.
+There was a bug with web views with versions newer than 3.0.6.
+Then several years later we experienced flakiness when building it.
+The fix was very primitive - copypaste everything to avoid problems.
+We could have dive deeper, but there is a plan to use native solution for IPC in the future, so we didn't bother.
+Original repo: <https://github.com/Subito-it/SBTUITestTunnel>

 ## Other docs